retrocoder68/retrocms/readme.txt

 A public user and can only read articles.

 - Articles
-New articles can be written and existing articles edited.
+New articles can be written and existing articles can be edited or deleted.
 All articles are published as soon as they are saved.
+Deleted articles are removed from the database and cannot not be retreived.

+- Installation
+Installation script vith a step-by-step guide.

 - Cookies not used, except for registered users when logged in.
-- Javascript is not used at the moment but will in the future but it should be possible to use the site with javascript turned off.
+- Jquery is used and also bootstrap uses some javascript, but it should be possible to use the site with javascript turned off.
+- Bootstrap is used for formating.
 - Using HTML5 and CSS3.

---- Fetures to be added (short term) ---
+--- Fetures to be added ---
 - List articles based on publication date and/or on category At the moment articles can not be given any category.
 - List articles based on tags.